d0nt-panic/capistrano-3-rails-template/README.md

 # Capistrano 3 Rails Config

+## Fork Changes
+I'm going to change this repo for my current needs.
+For example I'm gonna replace unicorn by puma etc.

 ## Overview

 This is a sample configuration for deploying Ruby on Rails applications with Capistrano 3.1 including Zero Downtime Deployment with Unicorn and Sidekiq background Workers.